Switch2OSM

 Viewing tiles

-For a simple “slippy map” we can use an html file “sample_leaflet.html” which is here in mod_tile’s “extra” folder.
+For a simple “slippy map” that you can modify, you can use an html file “sample_leaflet.html” which is here in mod_tile’s “extra” folder.
 Edit “hot” in the URL in that file to read “tile”, and then just open that file in a web browser on the machine where you installed the docker container.
 If that isn’t possible because you’re installing on a server without a local web browser, you’ll also need to edit it to replace “127.0.0.1” with the IP address of the server and copy it to below “/var/www/html” on that server.